KateCiz/SoundCloud-Project/scratch.md

 - Success response includes data only for the specified playlist
 - Playlist data returned includes the id, userId, name, createdAt, updatedAt, and previewImage
-- Playlist data returns associated data for Songs, includes the id, userId, albumId, title, description, url, createdAt, updatedAt, and previewImage for each song
+- Return associated data for Songs and include the id, userId, albumId, title, description, url, createdAt, updatedAt, and previewImage
 - Error response has status 404  if a playlist does not exist has the provided id